Written by: Meghan M. Boots, Senior Consultant, bluesalve partners

 - Check your sponsorship.
 Cultural change needs strong sponsorship.

-- Know your budget.
-Know your requirements, know what’s authorized, and manage accordingly.
+- Investment is key.
+Know your budget and requirements, what’s authorized, and manage accordingly.

 - Know why you want a D&I program.
 For us, it was this: